ordercloud-api/headstart/README.md

 6. Make a POST to `/seed` endpoint with [this template body](./src/Middleware/src/Headstart.Common/Assets/SeedTemplate.json).
 For a description of the properties please refer to [the definition](./src/Middleware/src/Headstart.Common/Models/Misc/EnvironmentSeed.cs).
 7. A successful response will include:
    1. The middleware clientID and secret.
 Save these two values in your app configuration under `OrderCloudSettings:MiddlewareClientID` and `OrderCloudSettings:MiddlewareClientSecret`
    2. The buyer clientID.
-Follow the instructions in [frontend configuration](#frontend-configuration) and set it in the buyer config `clientID`
+Follow the instructions in [frontend configuration](#frontend-configuration) and set it in the buyer config `clientID`.
    3. The seller clientID.
-Follow the instructions in [frontend-configuration](#frontend-configuration) and set it in the seller config `clientID`
+Follow the instructions in [frontend-configuration](#frontend-configuration) and set it in the seller config `clientID`.
+8. Add the `clientID`s for both the buyer and seller from the `/seed` response to the `OrderCloudSettings:ClientIDsWithAPIAccess`, along with the `clientID` of a secondary buyer API Client ("*Default HeadStart Buyer UI LOCAL*"), which can be found using the OrderCloud portal.

 ### Sendgrid (Email) Configuration